Askeran17/footbrazil/README.md

 - Under the image user will find a short description by brazilian football national team.

 - Under short description user will find six posts of written about participian by brazilian national team at the World Cups on 1970, 1982, 1994, 2002, 2014 and 2022.
 These world cups was choosen to show for visitors how succesfully and unsuccesfully was brazilian team in those cups.
 User can go these post either to click on button "Go to posts" placed on large image in header or just by scrolling down.

+Due to the fact that only 6 posts were selected on the site, for this reason I did not add pagination code to the template

 ![Six Posts](/static/images/readme-img/six-posts.png)